jonroby/mod-cli/README.md

 ...
 ```

+Check it out in the browser!

-## Mod React
+## Mod React (Redux)

-While this repo is for Mod CLI and not Mod React, some additional documentation
-is provided.

-If you want to generate a file individually, you do so with the following:
+### Individual commands

+To create the action constant and action creators
 `$ mod -a <action>`

+To generate a new component file with a component
 `$ mod -c <Component>`

+To generate a reducer file with a reducer
 `$ mod -r <reducer>`

-You can also string them together:
+To add a reducer to the rootReducer
+`$ mod -t <reducer>`

+### Actions

+Most of the boilerplate in Redux involves actions.
+So `-a` when used with those
+behave a little differently.

+This command will create the action constant and creator AND includes the
+relevant one into the reducer:
+`$ mod -a <action> -r <reducer>`

+Similarly for components
+`$ mod -a <action> -c <Component>`

+And you can do all at once
 `$ mod -a <action> -c <Component> -r <reducer>`

-If you use `<action>` as your first argument you can drop the `-a`.
+If you use `<action>` as your first argument you can drop the `-a`
 `$ mod <action> -c <Component> -r <reducer>`

 If your component and reducer have the same name (capitalization doesn't matter),